apache/zeppelin/docs/setup/operation/upgrading.md

 ## Migration Guide

+### Upgrading from Zeppelin 0.8 to 0.9

+ - From 0.9, we change the notes file name structure ([ZEPPELIN-2619](https://issues.apache.org/jira/browse/ZEPPELIN-2619)).
+So when you upgrading zeppelin to 0.9, you need to upgrade note file.
+Here's steps you need to follow:
+   1. Backup your notes file in case the upgrade fails
+   2. Call `bin/upgrade-note.sh -d` to upgrade note, `-d` option means to delete the old note file, missing this option will keep the old file.

 ### Upgrading from Zeppelin 0.7 to 0.8

  - From 0.8, we recommend to use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` instead of `zeppelin.pyspark.python` as `zeppelin.pyspark.python` only effects driver.
 You can use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` as using them in spark.